-Coronavirus is disrupting big tech industries like Apple, Google, Samsung, etc. and many canceled tech shows.
-They are also telling investors sales are dropping due to the outbreak of the virus, and workers are advised not to travel.
-Rather than forecasting the apocalypse, information technology in the wake of coronavirus has left me thinking for the past few weeks: What less prominent companies might the coronavirus effect in ways we hadn’t anticipated?
+Coronavirus is affecting major tech companies including Apple, Google, Samsung, and others, as well as a number of canceled tech conferences.
+Additionally, they are informing investors that revenues are declining as a result of the virus epidemic and that employees are not recommended to travel.
+Information technology in the aftermath of the coronavirus has left me wondering for the past several weeks rather than prophesying the end of the world: What less well-known enterprises can the coronavirus affect in ways we hadn’t anticipated?

-Here are five ways of how innovative technologies already make a difference:
+Here are five ways how innovative technologies already make a difference: